Nursing, Master of Science in Nursing - MSN

 Saint Mary’s has a long history of excellence within our community.
 We are excited about the potential to continue providing career paths that enrich the lives of those in our community by creating more quality nursing education at the Master’s level.

-• Prerequisites taken within the last 7 years (four year school preferred):
+• Prerequisites taken within the last 7 years (four year school preferred)-please note that it is very difficult to complete these prerequisites in a summer.
+It typically takes three semesters:

 • Anatomy/Physiology 1 & 2 with labs: 8 hours (if taken after application to MSN program, must have in-person labs)